RakhithJK/dbeaver-dbeaver-wiki/Dashboards.md

-**Dashboards** tool allows DBAs and programmers to quickly identify performance, disk space issues, number of connections and other important KPIs associated with a single database connection.
+**Dashboards** tool allows DBAs and programmers to quickly identify performance, disk space issues, the number of connections and other important KPIs associated with a single database connection.
 To learn more about database connections, see [Database Connections](Database-Connections).

 By default, DBeaver is delivered with a number of predefined sets of dashboards for such data bases as PostgreSQL, MySQL, Oracle and Exasol.
 Custom dashboards are also supported.
 To learn more about custom dashboards, see the Managing Dashboards section below.